 Tiptoeing softly across the rough hotel carpet, I bent over to examine LD.
 He lay passed out; prune-y fingers from sitting in the tub for hours, an alcohol-induced smile spread across his lips.
 Shaking my head, I slipped back underneath the covers.
 He had enjoyed the beer that Berlin so eagerly offered.

-the free internet, we faced a serious dilemma: whether to inform my mother from across the Atlantic that her beloved camcorder was slightly unavailable or wait.
+While sitting in the lobby, later that morning and partaking in the free internet, we faced a serious dilemma: whether to inform my mother from across the Atlantic that her beloved camcorder was slightly unavailable or wait.
 We opted to send an electronic message her way:

-berg instead of Erfurt, like you suggested and your camcorder is gone.
+'Hey Mom- we're going to the Christmas Market in Nuremberg instead of Erfurt, like you suggested and your camcorder is gone.
 Love you!'

 The train ride to Nuremberg was a great deal slower then we had anticipated.
 Not only we were moving at a snail pace, but it was rather crowded for a German train; part of the journey we sat on our luggage, elbow to stroller with Deutsche kinder.